General Academic Policies and Regulations

 Change of Grade

 A change of grade (among the values A, B, C, D, F) may occur only if there has been an error in computation or recording of the grade or if a change has been ordered as a result of the grade appeal process.
 A grade may not be changed because of consideration of work completed following the end of the grading period for which the grade was issued.
-If not associated with the grade appeal process, a grade change is initiated by the instructor of record and approved by the dean of the college of record.
+If not associated with the grade appeal process, a grade change is initiated by the instructor of record and approved by the dean/director of the college/school of record.
 In rare circumstances, the approval of the Provost may be required.
 To be valid, a grade change must be submitted to the Office of the University Registrar on or before the last day of the next regular semester following the term in which the grade was originally issued, and on the form provided for that purpose.

 Grade Appeal Process